mansoor-sajjad/event-driven-using-kafka/README.md

 To check if the topic has been successfully created, we can use the list flag with the same script.

 ❯ ./bin/kafka-topics.sh --list --bootstrap-server localhost:9093

+To delete the topic, we can use the delete flag with the same script.

+❯ ./bin/kafka-topics.sh --delete --bootstrap-server localhost:9093 --topic user-tracking